 I had no idea what the difference was between sex vs. making love until I was 23.

 I was in a relationship with an older gentleman at the time who asked me “what’s your definition of making love?
-I replied, rose petals and candlelight.
+I said, rose petals and candlelight.

-He said “that’s your definition of making love?
-Wow, there is a lot I need to teach you.”
+He said, “that’s your definition of making love?
+I have a lot to teach you.”